lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 find how much and what kinds of Arabic literature people were reading; read 1001 nights & compare to 18thC Arabic editions; re-learn Arabic

+## Was the French translation standard in England? ##

+Was the French translation of 1001 nights the “go-to” translation even in England?